halbear/SuperNova-Mod/README.md

 A mod by Iron Horse Game Development

-Developers: halbear1, Masterchefreal and Paladin
+Developers: halbear1, Masterchefreal and Paladin, peacefulgamer

 Distribution:\
 -free to use in modpacks\